The Inner Capacities for Change

-In the end of July eight participants from five different countries joined us in Sweden for the first Social Presencing Theater (SPT) Summer Retreat.
-A small-scale five days program to make an in-depth exploration of the capacities that can be cultivated through practicing SPT.
+At the end of July 2019, eight participants from five different countries joined us in Sweden for the first Social Presencing Theater (SPT) Summer Retreat.
+A small-scale five days program to conduct an in-depth exploration of the capacities that can be cultivated through practicing SPT.
 To help deepen the practice we added meditation and experiences in nature.
-The retreat brought “subtle big change” as one of the participants put it, and despite of meeting challenges on the way – there was a shared sense of deep gratitude for the experience.
+The retreat brought “subtle big change” as one of the participants put it, and despite of meeting challenges along the way – there was a shared sense of deep gratitude for the experience.

 Different ways of using the Social Presencing Theater practice

 There are two ways to apply the embodied awareness practice called Social Presencing Theater (SPT).
 The most obvious way is to use it as a tool within change initiatives and processes – as it is part of the change method Theory U. With the SPT tools it is possible to explore and make visible the social systems – including leadership and relational issues – that we are working with.

 A less obvious way to apply SPT is to use the method to cultivate and build inner capacities for change, leadership and relations.
 This way of applying SPT is at the core of Theory U and SPT.
 One way to put it, is by using the words of former CEO of Hannover Insurance Bill O’Brien: